 - 200 g tofu firm or extra firm

-- 2½ tbsp cornflour 2 tbsp for tofu and ½ tbsp for sauce
+- 2½ tbsp cornflour 2 tablespoon for tofu and ½ tablespoon for sauce

 - 1 carrot chopped intp ½cm cubes